Caleb & Brown

 Bitcoin is a peer-to-peer decentralised digital currency – the first of its kind.
 This means users transact with one another, without an intermediary or a third party like a bank to facilitate the transfer .
 This is made possible through Bitcoin’s revolutionary blockchain technology.
 This novel form of digital money is censorship-resistant, permissionless and highly impervious to seizure.

 People use Bitcoin for a number of reasons.
-Like fiat currencies, Bitcoin can be used as a medium of exchange to buy anything from coffee to cars, as long as the vendor accepts Bitcoin as payment.
+Like fiat currencies, Bitcoin can be used as a medium of exchange to buy anything from Ralph Lauren clothes to Mitsubishi cars, as long as the vendor accepts Bitcoin as payment.
 It is permissionless, so anyone with an internet connection can send and receive, plus no central controlling party can stop you using the network.

 Bitcoin’s digital nature allows it to be transferred globally with ease.
 The cost of sending Bitcoin across borders is often much lower than international bank transfers.
 In many of the world’s unbanked countries, Bitcoin is the preferred (and at times only) method of sending remittances as it is the cheapest and easiest option.Bitcoin is also used as a store of value.